OscarGVelasco/LotOfCells/readme.md

 ### Differential proportion test - two conditions

-The main feature of LotOfCells is the test of differences in proportions, and a simulation of a random distribution to understand how extreme our observations might be.
-To compare the proportions of a specific class between 2 conditions we have to define the two classes and the order in which they will be compared from the column specified in `main_variable`.
-Optionally we can set the sample_id column (or other sub-class level) to include the per-sample heterogeneity in the computational simulation.
+The main feature of LotOfCells is the testing of differences in proportions, combined with a simulation of a random distribution to evaluate how extreme the observations might be.
+To compare the proportions of a specific class between two conditions, define the two classes and their order from the `main_variable` column.
+Optionally, the `sample_id` column (or another sub-class level) can be set to account for per-sample heterogeneity in the computational simulation.

 ***NOTE: for significance testing we recommend an $\alpha$ value of 0.001**

-A plot of the differences in proportions is printed (pink shades correspond to the sd of the Montecarlo simulations), and a dataframe with the statistical results is returned.
+A plot of the differences in proportions is generated, with pink shades representing the standard deviation of the Monte Carlo simulations, and a dataframe containing the statistical results is returned.

 ```{r}
 # # Test of 2 conditions using montecarlo and differences in percentage